inphobia/p5-idea-wikiclone/Performance-tricks.md

 #Large files
 <b>Avoid using large files, keep your programs modular</b>

-This is the problem of plugin's parser.
+This is a problem of plugin's parser.
 IDEA requires separate lexer and perser, so it's not possible to port native perl parser for it (perl parser and lexer works together).
 The easiest way was to use simple lexer and BNF with manual tunings for a parser.
 As a result - we have a descending perl parser.

-Aside of parser, plugin has a lot of minor performance setbacks, that being fixed from version to version.
+Parser aside, the plugin has a lot of minor performance setbacks, that are being fixed from version to version.

-Large file is really situational and depends on your hardware, but I found comfortable to work with few thousands lines of code in a single file.
+What is considered to be a larget file depends on your hardware, but I found comfortable to work with few thousands lines of code in a single file.